Skip to content

 We replicate a lot of the physical side of a workshop using the virtual whiteboard tool, Miro.

 While Miro comes with a number of templates, you need to invest the time in reflecting the phases of your workspace into zones that help provide much-needed focus.
-For example, we would set up separate sections with different areas and spaces for success, personas, a user journey.
+For example, we would set up separate sections with different areas and spaces for success, personas, and a user journey.

 It’s also a good idea to set up a "car park".
 The car park is for ideas not even in the "ballpark" of what you are trying to achieve but that you still want to note as recorded.